 MIAMI, Florida – (March 21, 2016) – It is estimated that the average office worker uses around 10,000 sheets of paper each year.
-Most people have no clue how much they are actually using, or how much is being wasted.
+Most people have no clue how much they are actually using or how much is being wasted.
 But it doesn’t stop there.
-The corporate world is a hotbed of activity when it comes to using materials and ingredients that are not sustainable, recyclable or earth friendly.
-Earth Day is April 22nd, making it a great time for re-evaluating the office to see what steps can be taken to make it a bit more environmentally friendly.
+The corporate world is a hotbed of activity when it comes to using materials and ingredients that are not sustainable, recyclable, or earth friendly.
+Earth Day is April 22nd, making it a great time to re-evaluate your business.
+See what steps you can take to make it more environmentally friendly.

 “By caring deeply about our environment and its effect on your health, we have dedicated ourselves to providing consumers with innovative and proven alternatives to fluoride-based products,” said Dr. Bruno Sharp, a fourth-generation dentist who created a line of products called Dr. Sharp Dentistry, and is celebrating their 10th year as a Natural Oral Care provider.
 “That’s why our toothpastes and mouthwashes are made with natural ingredients and herbals that harness many of the restorative and nurturing qualities found in nature.”

 That’s where the green efforts start for Dr. Sharp, but that’s not where they end.
-In his eco-friendly business, they have also taken measures to ensure that all of their products are vegan, not tested on animals, all of the tubes and bottles are BPA-free, that all of the packaging and components are recyclable, and that their toothpaste boxes are printed using soy ink.
-A company serious about sustainability and being eco-friendly, they have taken measures at all corners to make their products as earth friendly as possible.
+In his eco-friendly business, they have also taken measures to ensure that all of their products are vegan and not tested on animals.
+Not to mention all tubes and bottles are BPA-free, and all of the packaging and components are recyclable.
+Plus, printing on their toothpaste boxes uses soy ink.
+A company serious about sustainability takes measures at all corners to make its products as earth-friendly as possible.

 Here are some tips for greening your business this Earth Day:

-However, most never use them and they end up in landfills, where they will sit forever because the plastic doesn’t biodegrade.
-When purchasing business cards, marketing materials, and fun products to promote your business, opt for those that are environmentally friendly.
+However, most never use them and end up in landfills, where they will sit forever because the plastic doesn’t biodegrade.
+When purchasing business cards, marketing materials, and fun products to promote your business, opt for environmentally friendly ones.

-If you have many employees who are commuting to work, create a carpool group that will encourage people to ride together.
+If you have many employees commuting to work, create a carpool group that encourages people to ride together

 “No matter what type of industry someone is in, there are ways they can green their business,” explains Dr. Sharp.
 “The good news is that all efforts pay off and we all benefit from every step taken to preserve our planet and resources, as well as to avoid harmful chemicals and ingredients.
 Let’s keep the mindset that it’s Earth Day every day!”